MllrB/-milestone-project-1/readme.md

 * providing contact information for the company and by providing a form for a customer to fill in order to request a quotation.
 There are links to this form on most of the pages on the website and on the product examples page, the "Request a Quote" button has a shortened version of the form with the intention of allowing the customer to declare their interest in that particular product.
 * providing links and information to the company's sister site on multiple relevant pages.

-In terms of the customers user stories, I met the brief by:
+In terms of the customer user stories, I met the brief by:
 * providing a form to fill in to request a quotation.
 * ensuring that the form is short with the only required information being the customer's contact details.
 * providing information in the about us page, the brands available to source and some sample products.